spotify/luigi/doc/api_overview.rst

 The :class:`~luigi.task.Task` class is a bit more conceptually interesting because this is where computation is done.
-There are a few methods that can be implemented to alter its behavior, most notably ``run``, ``output`` and ``requires``.
+There are a few methods that can be implemented to alter its behavior, most notably :func:`~luigi.task.Task.run`, :func:`~luigi.task.Task.output` and :func:`~luigi.task.Task.requires`.

-The Task class corresponds to some type of job that is run, but in general you want to allow some form of parametrization of it.
-For instance, if your Task class runs a Hadoop job to create a report every night, you probably want to make the date a parameter of the class.

 .. _Parameter:

 Parameter
 ~~~~~~~~~

+The Task class corresponds to some type of job that is run, but in
+general you want to allow some form of parametrization of it.
+For instance, if your Task class runs a Hadoop job to create a report every night,
+you probably want to make the date a parameter of the class.

 In Python this is generally done by adding arguments to the constructor,
 but Luigi requires you to declare these parameters instantiating